Maury Travis' house

 On May 21st, 2002, he mailed this anonymous letter to Bill Smith at the St. Louis Post-Dispatch newspaper.

-This is a common trait among sadistic serial killers, as many of them get an "added kick" out of instilling fear in the community and seeing their "work" being reported on in the news.
+This is a common trait among sadistic serial killers, as many of them get an "added kick" out of instilling fear in the community and seeing their "work" in the media.

-Notably, during a search of Travis' residence, the police found newspaper clippings about his murders.
+During a search of Travis' residence, the police also found newspaper clippings about his murders.

 Closest Locations